Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/Touch.md

 2. By touch: Each touch is a single finger contact with at least a beginning point ([`PointerPhase.Began`](xref:UnityEngine.InputSystem.TouchPhase)) and an endpoint ([`PointerPhase.Ended`](xref:UnityEngine.InputSystem.TouchPhase) or [`PointerPhase.Cancelled`](xref:UnityEngine.InputSystem.TouchPhase)).
 Between those two points, an arbitrary number of [`PointerPhase.Moved`](xref:UnityEngine.InputSystem.TouchPhase) and/or [`PointerPhase.Stationary`](xref:UnityEngine.InputSystem.TouchPhase) records exist.
 All records in a touch have the same [`touchId`](xref:UnityEngine.InputSystem.Controls.TouchControl.touchId).
 You can use  [Touch.activeTouches](xref:UnityEngine.InputSystem.EnhancedTouch.Touch.activeTouches) to get an array of all currently active touches.
 This lets you track how a specific touch moves over the screen, which is useful if you want to implement recognition of specific gestures.

-See [`EnhancedTouch.Touch` API documentation](xref:UnityEngine.InputSystem.EnhancedTouch.Touch) for more details.
+Refer to [`EnhancedTouch.Touch` API documentation](xref:UnityEngine.InputSystem.EnhancedTouch.Touch) for more details.

 > [!NOTE]
 > The [`Touch`](xref:UnityEngine.InputSystem.EnhancedTouch.Touch) and [`Finger`](xref:UnityEngine.InputSystem.EnhancedTouch.Finger) APIs don't generate GC garbage.
 The bulk of the data is stored in unmanaged memory that is indexed by wrapper structs.
 All arrays are pre-allocated.